AerospaceJam/docs/docs/index.md

 ---
+title: Welcome to Aerospace Jam!
 sidebar_position: 1
 ---

-# Welcome to the Aerospace Jam!
+# <small>Welcome to the Aerospace Jam 2025-26 season, *Mars Payload Return*!</small>

 :::tip
 The Aerospace Jam has a Discord server!
 If you need help in any capacity, ***please*** join and ask for help: